 TBC FAULT: This message is displayed in response to faults sensed by the TBC.
 In the event this message is seen, please take your vehicle to an authorized Ford dealership for diagnosis and repair.
+The TBC may still function, but performance may be degraded.

-TRAILER FAULT: The TBC is capable of determining certain faults in the trailer wiring/brake system.
+TRAILER FAULT: The TBC is capable of determining certain faults in the vehicle wiring and trailer wiring/brake system.
 This message is displayed when one of the following faults has occurred:

-- Short circuit on the electric brake output wire: If the TRAILER FAULT message is displayed with no trailer connected, the problem is with the wiring from the TBC to the 7-pin connector in the bumper.
-If the message is displayed with a trailer connected, the problem is related to the trailer wiring; consult your trailer dealer for assistance. - Trailer brake overload: The trailer brakes are drawing too much current; consult your trailer dealer for assistance.
+- Short circuit on the electric brake output wire: If the TRAILER FAULT message is displayed with no trailer connected, the problem is with the vehicle wiring from the TBC to the 7-pin connector in the bumper.
+If the message is only displayed with a trailer connected, the problem is related to the trailer wiring; consult your trailer dealer for assistance. - Trailer brake overload: The trailer brakes are drawing too much current; consult your trailer dealer for assistance.

-Note: Your TBC can be diagnosed by your authorized Ford dealership to determine exactly which trailer fault has occurred; however, this diagnosis is not covered under your Ford warranty.
+Note: Your TBC can be diagnosed by your authorized Ford dealership to determine exactly which trailer fault has occurred; however, if the fault is with the trailer this diagnosis is not covered under your Ford warranty.